Javed Murtaza Appointed PCBs Chief Financial Officer - UrduPoint

 Javed Murtaza Appointed PCB's Chief Financial Officer

-The appointment was approved by the Board of Governors through a circular resolution under the chairmanship of Ehsan Mani, Chairman PCB.
+The appointment was approved by the Board of Governors through a circular resolution on Thursday.

 With nearly 30 years of work experience, Javed is a seasoned finance professional with hands-on experience in all aspects of commercial operations, financial planning and analysis, corporate finance, financial and managerial accounting, internal and external audits, international taxation and ERP implementation.